mixmix/mixmix.github.io/content/post/lemons/index.md

 ## But mix, I'm not a mountaineer

 This is relevant to anyone on any adventure (solo, or as a team).
-You could be voyaging into literal moutains, or sailing to Great Barrier Island, or you could be a distributed team building FOSS tools on a limited / no budget.
+You could be voyaging into literal mountains, or sailing to Great Barrier Island, or you could be a distributed team building FOSS tools on a limited / no budget.

 Some lemons that have fucked up quests I've been on:
-- having no retrosepctives (process for iterating, adaptation)
+- having no retrospectives (process for iterating, adaptation)
 - just trusting that everyone remembers the agreement we made _(contracts, pay, expectations)_
 - forgetting to ask how people are feeling
-- "figuring it out later" for onboarding / offboarding / holidays / sick leave
+- "figuring it out later" for on-boarding / off-boarding / holidays / sick leave
 - not telling each other vital quest-changing info _(assuming mind-reading or avoiding conflict)_
 - being unclear on who's doing what
 - using too many different tools for communication / coordination
 - being unclear about ownership / responsibility
-- saying "this is a flat strucutre, everyone is equal" (but not actually doing anything to actively distribute power)
+- saying "this is a flat structure, everyone is equal" (but not actually doing anything to actively distribute power)
 - forgetting to account for how disruptive travel can be